AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 ![](assets/database-top10.png)

-The **[!UICONTROL View all]** button alows you to access detailed information on these temporary resources.
+The **[!UICONTROL View all]** button allows you to access detailed information on these temporary resources.

 ![](assets/database-top10-view.png)